The following information is a summary to help you get started in Canvas.

 - Resource: In-depth Dashboard Guide.

-Navigation – Global Navigation
+Navigation – Global Navigation and my Courses Customization

 - The global navigation menu is located on the far left-side of the screen and is visible from all pages.
 It contains links to your Account, Dashboard, Courses, Calendar, Inbox, History, and Help.
 Depending on your role in Canvas you may see additional links on the menu.